-Artisan has developed unique thermal separation processes using our thin film technology for the pre– and post–reaction steps in the biodiesel manufacturing process.
+Artisan has developed a patented continuous biodiesel purification thermal separation process (U.S. Patent No.7,528,272 ), using our thin-film technology for pre and post reaction steps, in the biodiesel manufacturing process.

-Use Artisan’s patented continuous biodiesel purification process (U.S. Patent No.7,528,272 ) to produce water-white biodiesel and technical grade glycerin.
+Our biodiesel purification solution produces water-white biodiesel and technical grade glycerin.
 After removing solvent and water from crude biodiesel, we co–distill methyl ester and glycerin from the salts and heavies.